Robert-Riordan-UCD/this-is-rob/content/posts/8-bit-cpu/_index.md

 The computer is made up of 10 modules and an 8-bit bus.

+In the video, the CPU is running a program which increments a counter by 3 and displays it on the output.

 I sourced all of the components using Ben Eaters BOM.
 Not all components were still in stock or even in production anymore, but I match each component as closely as possible.
 In some cases, I modified the design slightly to accommodate a different component, but each module functions in the same way as Ben Eater computer.